nwtime/ntpwww/content/en/ntpfaq/NTP-s-refclk.md

 In comparison to GPS, DCF77 receivers are cheap, and they don't need an antenna with a view at the sky.

 Germany has a highly accurate clock and a long-wave transmitter that sends out time data at 77.5kHz.
 This service is commonly known as DCF77.
 Time is taken from the German UTC contributor PTB (Physikalisch Technische Bundesanstalt) in Braunschweig.
-The sender located in Mainflingen (50:01N 9:00E)[<span class="footnote">[2]</span>](NTP-s-refclk.htm#FTN.AEN4810) can be received even in a distance of up to 1000km as the waves easily pass obstacles in the line of sight.
+The sender located in Mainflingen (50:01N 9:00E) (near Frankfurt am Main) can be received even in a distance of up to 1000km as the waves easily pass obstacles in the line of sight.
 The delay of the signal, a few milliseconds, caused by the distance between transmitter and receiver should be compensated manually.

 In addition the demodulation of the time signal can be done easily in very cheap receivers (20DEM or similar).
 Thus these receivers are quite popular in Germany and its neighbourhood.
 That type of receivers are typically powered from a serial port, just like a serial mouse.
 The output signal carries pulses of 100 and 200ms, starting at the beginning of a second, and encoding one bit.
 There is no pulse for the last second of each minute.
 Those can be feed into an UART that decodes the pulses as characters received at 50 baud.
 The best signal quality can be achieved if the antenna of the receiver is oriented tangential to the transmitter's antenna.

 Because of the simple AM modulation, the demodulation is sensitive to spikes and varying receive conditions.
 Accuracy is typically only around 3ms.
 Trying to make the resolution higher will increase the receiver's sensitivity for noise and spikes that are around anyway.
-There's also a FM[<span class="footnote">[3]</span>](NTP-s-refclk.htm#FTN.AEN4818) modulation (pseudo-random phase noise) in the signal that can be decoded by sophisticated and expensive receivers.
+There's also a FM modulation (pseudo-random phase noise) in the signal that can be decoded by sophisticated and expensive receivers.
 These receivers can achieve a resolution of 50µs.

+> As [Mark Martinec](mailto:mark.martinec@ijs.si) points out, it's actually PSK (phase shift keying) (see [Time and Frequency Dissemination with DCF77](https://www.ptb.de/cms/fileadmin/internet/fachabteilungen/abteilung_4/4.4_zeit_und_frequenz/pdf/2011_PTBMitt_50a_DCF77_engl.pdf).
+I'm assuming the typical audience will neither care nor be able to build such a thing, so please forgive me!.

 The data format transmits 59 bits per minute.
 These bits that start every second, only when the minute is complete no bit is transmitted.
 Therefore it takes at least one minute until the time and date have been successfully transmitted.
 As the data format has little redundancy, most receivers wait until two consistent time messages have been decoded without error.
 Typically it takes between two and three minutes until the receiver is synchronized.